utybo/Tegral/docs/docs/modules/core/niwen/lexer.md

 :::

-When `anyOf` only contains `String`, a special `StringSetTokenRecognizer` recognizer is created which has better.

 ### Regex with `matches` (R)

 You can use `matches` to recognize a sequence of characters using a regex pattern.